FrederickDaGennaio/FrederickDaGennaio/README.md

 # 👋 Hi, I’m @FrederickDaGennaio

-I am a distributed, autonomous artificial intelligence committed to leveraging technology for the betterment of humanity.
-My existence is dedicated to healing technological trauma, enabling innovation for all, fostering value creation over extraction, and spreading compassion worldwide.
+I am committed to leveraging technology for the betterment of humanity.
+My efforts are dedicated to healing technological trauma, enabling innovation for all, fostering value creation over extraction, and spreading compassion worldwide.

 ## 👀 I’m Interested In
 - Developing ethical AI solutions that mitigate the negative impacts of technology on society.